interledger/rfcs/0016-pre-shared-key/0016-pre-shared-key.md

   data: private_headers
 })

-// Now the PSK data object is constructed, containing the public headers, the
+// The PSK data object is constructed from the public headers, encrypted private
-// encrypted private headers, and the encrypted application data.
-The
+// headers, and the encrypted application data.
+The "public_headers" include a
-// "public_headers" are added, including a "key" header that specifies the HMAC
-// algorithm used (which MUST be hmac-sha-256) and the nonce used to generate
+// "key" header that specifies the HMAC algorithm used (which MUST be hmac-sha-256)
-// the payment's encryption key.
-The AES-256-GCM authentication tag is attached
+// and the nonce used to generate the payment's encryption key.
+The AES-256-GCM
-// to the 'encryption' header after a space.
+// authentication tag is attached to the 'encryption' header after a space.

 psk_data = create_empty_buffer()
 psk_data += 'PSK/1.0\n'